Two cuffs, four collars and when to wear them.

-Not all collars and cuffs are the same though, and different styles are designed to suit different occasions.
-Have a read of these quick tips to arm yourself with the need-to-know facts for the next time you’re on the hunt for a new shirt to wear.
+Not all collars are the same, and different styles are designed to suit different occasions.
+Have a read of these quick tips to arm yourself with the styles you need to know about for the next time you’re on the hunt for a new shirt to wear.

 Let’s start with something easy: most smart shirts have regular collars (sometimes called classic collars).
 They’re the ones with the sharpest points that sit close together.

-Pair your regular collar with a silk tie to look the part when business is the order of the day.
+Pair your regular collar with a silk tie when business is the order of the day or a knitted tie if your plans are less formal.
 If you have a wider face and neck, these will probably look the best on you.

 Next up: the button collar.
 Basically, imagine a regular collar but with the points buttoned down on the shirt.
 When you want to wear a jumper over your shirt, these can help everything look smoother.

 They’re just as good on their own, though, either with the top button of your shirt undone or fastened all the way up.
-The fabric of these collars is usually a bit softer, which lends them to casual dressing.
+The fabric of these collars is usually a bit softer, which lends them to more casual outfits.

-If you want to make a statement at work, spread (or cutaway) collars will do the trick.
+If you want to make a statement, spread (or cutaway) collars will do the trick.
 The points are set much wider apart than regular collars, and if you choose an extreme cutaway they’re even further apart.
-It’s all thanks to the Duke of Windsor who wore them to make room for his large tie knots.
+You can thank the Duke of Windsor for this style, as he wore them first to make room for his large tie knots.

-Today you can wear spread collars with or without a tie – just make sure you have a sharp suit, preferably a three-piece if you’ve got a smart event but want to ditch the tie.
+Today you can wear spread collars with or without a tie.
+They look great with a suit either way, but we’d go suggest a three-piece if you need to be smart but still want to ditch the tie.
 As a rule of thumb, they suit slim faces the most.

 Made for white-tie events, these dressed-up collars have small points that stand up away from the shirt.
 The idea is to tuck the two points down behind your bow tie.